ZepZhang/env_configs/README.md

 # git_config
-my vimrc
+my vimrc and gitconfig

 # how to use
-clone to .vim/ run init_env.sh
+clone to home run init_env.sh